ouspg/CryptoCourse/7.TLS/README.md

 # Week 7 Exercises

 This week’s exercises focus on TLS.
+Chapter 13 in the book is about TLS.

 ## Grading